-In the West Texas border town of El Paso, the economic downturn triggered by the coronavirus has hit one group especially hard.
-When unemployment spiked in the spring, nearly a third of jobless claims filed were by restaurant and food service workers.
-By June, the number of people working in the leisure and hospitality industry overall was down 40% from a year earlier.
+In the West Texas border town of El Paso, the economic downturn triggered by the coronavirus hit one group especially hard.
+When unemployment spiked in the spring of 2020, nearly a third of jobless claims filed were by restaurant and food service workers.
+By June of that year, the number of people working in the leisure and hospitality industry overall was down 40% from a year earlier.

 One of those newly unemployed workers was Karen Gurrola, a 24-year-old El Paso bartender and nursing student.
 Early in the year, she was balancing work and school, even finding time to travel.
 “After the quarantine, my life changed completely,” she says.
 “I lost my job, and I lost a semester of school.”